Thank you for subscribing

 Ghan Expedition food stop

-Telegraph Station is a stop that boasts an impeccable dinner.
-Image: Supplied
+The Alice Springs Telegraph Station is a stop that boasts an impeccable outback dinner.

 Is there Wi-Fi or charging points aboard The Ghan?

-All The Ghan cabins have 240v household outlets for charging your devices.
+While there is no Wi-Fi, there are 240-volt outlets in cabins to keep devices charged.
 Electricity may be subject to fluctuations, so a surge protector is recommended.

 What should I pack for The Ghan?
 Are there luggage limits?